 This course examines methods for applying technological tools in teaching practices to enhance student learning and support teaching.
 The primary goal of the course is to provide an introduction to a variety of educational technology tools and their applications within the classroom, to emphasize criteria for evaluating the benefits and drawbacks of technological tools, and to develop the ability to design lessons that effectively integrate technology, not just for the sake of technology, but to solve a problem (e.g. difficulties with engagement, classroom management, level of abstraction, productivity, assessment, meeting diverse needs).
-Prerequisites: Education majors only.
-(Spring)

-de la Cruz/Three credits
+Prerequisites: Pre-Edu or Education majors only.
+(Spring) de la Cruz, Staff/Three credits individual differences in children and adolescents and the need for modification of instruction across the curriculum.
+The course is designed to encourage proper understanding and acceptance of children and adolescents with exceptionalities.
+The course may include community service-learning.
+Prerequisites: EDU 101 and either EDU 120 or EDU 140, or concurrently.
+Not open to first-year students.
+(Fall, Spring)